-Peerwith’s Manuscript Review Service provides expert help before you submit your manuscript to your desired publication.
-In the review experts advise if there are any changes you should make before you start the submission process and suggest journals which are a match for your paper.
+Peerwith’s Manuscript Review Service provides expert help before you submit your manuscript to your selected journal.
+The review report includes experts advise about changes you should make before you start the submission process and suggest journals which are a match for your paper.

 In this case study we look at a manuscript review service request we received from Tatiana, a Russian researcher.

 The initial contact

 Tatiana’s Business & Management paper had been translated from Russian to English and she wanted expert help on whether the paper was good enough to be published in a reputable, international journal.
 Maybe we could advise if it needed language editing, for example.
 She also wanted advice on Scopus-indexed journals to submit her paper to.

 Within 2 hours Tatiana received her first responses and connected with Joseph Benz, a Peerwith expert from the United States.
 Joseph explained for a fee of USD 80 he would provide:

 - Recommendations on how suitable the manuscript was for publication

 - Recommendations on editing requirements the manuscript might need before review

 - A list of 3-5 journals which would be suitable homes for the manuscript